The “T” Cover Letter – The Only Type Worth Sending

 By the way … just as an aside – I would not recommend using the Adobe PDF format for résumés or cover letters.
 The reason is that most recruiters and HR people will want to import the text of your résumé into their electronic database or Applicant Tracking System for future keyword searches.
 Those programs deal much easier with Microsoft Word documents, and often cannot read or properly import the text from a PDF.
 All that beautiful formatting you think you are preserving by using PDF gets lost in translation, and your résumé can end up looking like unreadable gibberish!

 Personally, I prefer the first method listed above … I’m much more likely to read the body of an email message than to open up a separate attachment.
 The likelihood of anyone opening a cover letter sent as a separate Word document is very low.
 However, if you are bound and determined to force your cover letter to be read, the third method is probably the most surefire.
 Everyone opens the résumé, and making your cover letter be the first page guarantees it will be seen.
-Of course, the potential down side of doing it that way is that it could annoy the reader who only has 20-30 seconds to review your résumé, and will be less likely to get to the “good parts” if you make them stop and read your cover letter first.
+Of course, the potential down side of doing it that way is that it could annoy the reader who typically spends about 15 seconds or less reviewing your résumé, and will be less likely to get to the “good parts” if you make them stop and read your cover letter first.